DanStevens/ieproxy/README.md

 ieproxy
 =======

-A Windows batch script outputting or modifying proxy settings for Internet Explorer.
+A Windows batch script for outputting or modifying proxy settings for Internet Explorer.
 This is achieved by using the Windows REG command to modify registry settings.